clearfocustech/cft-ansible-playbooks/windows-install-on-esxi/Readme.md

 - To run this playbook from the LInux CLI: ansible-playbook ./install-windows-esxi.yml -l test-win10 -i inventory.txt -b -k -K -u root
 - The esxi_host variable must be the name of the ESXi server, from its perspective (not neccessarily matching DNS)
 - The script will prompt for the credentials for vsphere, user root and the password to the esxi host (even if you have vcenter)
+- The boot_firmware for the vm (either bios or efi) must match the disk configuration in the autounattend.xml

+- The vmware guest_id is hardcoided to WIndows9_64Guest
+- The autoattend.xml for Server 2019 includes commands to make it the domain controller